 - Research Pain Relief Options

 Chronic pain, unfortunately, doesn’t have a quick and easy solution.
 After all, if it did, no one would be in pain anymore.
 Instead, different things work for different people and often in varying degrees.
 For this reason, you should research the various pain relief options and try out a few.
-Massages, CBD oil, and acupuncture are all known to help some people deal with their chronic pain.
+Massages, CBD oil, and acupuncture as well as key benefits of electrotherapy in physiotherapy treatments are all known to help some people deal with their chronic pain.
 The trouble is, because there isn’t enough research, your doctor might not suggest them.

 - Kick That Smoking Habit

 Anyone who smokes will argue that nicotine relieves their chronic pain.
 Unfortunately, this belief isn’t quite right.
 While smoking a cigarette might alleviate your pain for a short while, studies have found that it can actually make chronic pain worse in the long run.
 This is because smoking makes it harder for oxygen-rich blood to reach your tissues and bones.
 Although it probably won’t be easy, kicking your smoking habit is one of the best things that you can do for your pain.

 - Join A Support Group

 One of the worst things about chronic pain is that it can leave you feeling incredibly alone.
 Unless someone else has experienced it, no one can truly understand what you’re going through.
 Thankfully, there are millions of people out there dealing with chronic pain too.
 There are even support groups for those with the condition.
 Attending a support group allows you to share your symptoms and day to day activities, which could potentially help you, as well as other attendees.